 A construction method I use has been inspired by Alexander too.
 I call it “uniting individuality” which is a purposeful not-sameness where each part is imperfect yet perfectly suited to its place.

-Japanese design aesthetics really appeal to me, wabi-sabi in particular.
-Through natural imperfection and ageing, for me it brings forward the sense of suffering and transience I feel is part of life.
-Shibui (subtle elegance), ma (empty space), yugen (profound grace) and notan (dark and light contrast) also are meaningful for me.
+Japanese design aesthetics really appeal to me, wabi-sabi in particular: perfect imperfection for me gives meaning to suffering and transience in the context of greater purpose.
+Shibui (subtle elegance), ma (empty space), yugen (profound grace) and notan (dark and light contrast) also are meaningful for me in my practice.

 Sculptors I admire and whose work and thoughts I use for inspiration include Constantin Brancusi, Isamu Noguchi, Sir Antony Gormley, Barbara Hepworth and Emily Young.

 I enjoy reading Joseph Campbell and integral philosophy.
 I have studied woodworking, art history, business and psychology.
 And I'm an identical twin and New Zealander with British and Samoan ancestry.
-I love yoga and I do it every day, and try to surf as much as I can.
+I love yoga and try to surf as much as I can.

-I am a keen surfer - here's me surfing in the beautiful Maldives in July 2017, on my finless board.
+I am a keen surfer - here's me surfing in the beautiful Maldives in July 2017, on a finless board.